bobbingwide/oik-weightcountry-shipping/README.md

 ## Installation
 1. Upload 'oik-weightcountry-shipping' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Set your delivery rates in WooCommerce->Settings-Shipping using the Weight/Country tab
+1. Set your delivery rates in WooCommerce->Settings->Shipping using the Weight/Country tab

 ## Frequently Asked Questions